garykac/woven/docs/spell-list.md

 'Category: Starter, Eye Defend

 Anchor one of your Eyes.
-Remove all other Eyes from that space and push away all eyes within 1 space.
+Remove all other Eyes from that space and then push away all Eyes in neighboring spaces.

 No Eyes may move within 1 space of this Eye while it is Anchored.